A Day Without Me: Theme

 The song's lyrics refer to the removal of someone from their habitual social circle, and reflecting on what the world would be like without their presence.

 At the time of the single's release, an Island Records press officer was notifying enquirers who were corresponding with the record label about the band that the song's lyrics were written about the death of Ian Curtis, the frontman/vocalist of the band Joy Division.
 However, this information was erroneous as the band performed the song in Dublin in February 1980, musically and lyrically unaltered from its release format, a few months before Curtis's death.

 Production

 The single release was produced by Steve Lillywhite, and was the first time that he recorded with U2.

 The B-side is an instrumental song called "Things to Make and Do".

+Critical reception

+Hot Press wrote: "'A Day Without Me' doesn't have the spectral majesty of '11 O'Clock Tick Tock' but it is the closest portrayal yet of their giddy live rush."

 Cover art

 The image on the single's cover, photographed by Susan Byrne, is of a footbridge at Booterstown railway station in South Dublin.
 The image echoes the Joy Division photoshoot on the Epping Walk Bridge in Hulme, Manchester, that featured in an article of New Musical Express in January 1979.